The internal battle you keep losing

 Productivity doesn’t kill creativity.
 Mismatched productivity kills creativity.

 Convergent and divergent thinking aren’t personality types.
-They’re cognitive modes that every person shifts between.
+They are cognitive modes that every person shifts between.
 J.P.
 Guilford first identified these two modes in his 1950 presidential address to the American Psychological Association, and the distinction remains central to creativity research [4].

 Most workdays are designed for convergent thinking.
 Meetings have agendas.
 Projects have milestones.
 Email demands responses.

 These constraints suit refinement and delivery.
-But they’re toxic to exploration, where divergent thinking needs open space, low stakes, and freedom to fail.
+But meeting agendas and milestones are toxic to exploration, where divergent thinking needs open space, low stakes, and freedom to fail.

 Creative output depends on knowing which cognitive mode a task requires and structuring the environment to match that mode, not on choosing between creativity and productivity.

-What we call the Creative Phase Multiplier combines research on divergent and convergent thinking with the practical scheduling reality of productivity for creatives.
+The Creative Phase Multiplier is a framework we use at Goals and Progress that combines research on divergent and convergent thinking with the practical scheduling reality of productivity for creatives.
 It addresses the creativity and productivity relationship by matching the right system to the right phase.

 Creative Impact = Creativity x Productivity.
 When either variable approaches zero, the resulting impact approaches zero regardless of how high the other variable climbs.